K. M. Beenamol

-Kalayathumkuzhi Mathews Beenamol, popularly known as K. M. Beenamol (born 15 August 1975, from Kombidinjal, Idukki district, Kerala) is an Indian international athlete.
+Kalayathumkuzhi Mathews Beenamol, popularly known as K. M. Beenamol (born 15 August 1975, from Kombodinjal, Idukki district, Kerala) is an Indian international athlete.

 Professional athletics career

 Beenamol and her brother K. M. Binu became the first Indian siblings to win medals in a major international competition.
 Binu won a silver medal in men's 800m race.

 Olympics

 It was during 2000 Summer Olympics, Beenamol was largely unknown, until she became the third Indian woman to reach an Olympic semi-final since P. T. Usha and Shiny Wilson, who achieved almost the same feat in 400m Hurdles in 800m respectively in the 1984 Summer Olympics in Los Angeles.

 Asian games

 She won the gold medal in women's 800m and the 4 × 400 m women's relay in the 2002 Asian Games held at Busan.